If you’ve ever wondered how to track alcohol macros, I’ve got you!

 And no, it’s not as simple as just scanning the bottle in MyFitnessPal.
-You actually have to calculate the alcohol macros each time you have a drink or it will mess with your numbers.
+You actually have to calculate the alcohol macros each time you have a drink or it will only add in calories.

 Luckily, it’s not that hard to do.
 It’s just takes a little math and if you have the MyFitnessPal app, it’s even simpler.

 Everything you eat or drink is made up of calories that come from either fat, carbs, and protein or some combination of those three.
 Alcohol is the exception.
-Alcohol is its own macro.
+Alcohol is actually its own macronutrient.

 The reason we don’t factor in alcohol when calculating our macros is because our bodies don’t need it like they do carbs, fat & protein, so it doesn’t need to have a goal gram amount.

 How many calories per gram: